Is Blood Mixture Or Pure Substance

 Medical Applications

 • Blood Transfusions: Blood transfusions involve separating blood into its components and transfusing only the component that a patient needs.
-For example, a patient with anemia may receive only red blood cells, while a patient with a bleeding disorder may receive only platelets.
+Take this: a patient with anemia may receive only red blood cells, while a patient with a bleeding disorder may receive only platelets.

 • Blood Testing: Blood tests are used to diagnose a wide range of medical conditions.
 These tests measure the levels of various components in the blood, such as glucose, electrolytes, enzymes, and hormones.
 Abnormal levels can indicate disease or dysfunction.